harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/3-load-balancer/create-load-balancer-aws.md

 This topic describes how to create a new application load balancer for creating AutoStopping Rules for AWS.

-## Before You Begin
+## Before you begin

 * [Connect to an AWS Connector](../1-add-connectors/connect-to-an-aws-connector.md)
 * [Create AutoStopping Rules for AWS](../4-create-auto-stopping-rules/create-autostopping-rules-aws.md)

-## Why do You Need a Load Balancer?
+## Why do you need a load balancer?

 AutoStopping integrates with the cloud provider's native load balancing technologies (Application Load Balancer, Azure AppGateway, etc.) to provide start and stop capability for the AutoStopping-managed cloud services.

   ![](./static/create-load-balancer-aws-14.png)

 * The rule requires a load balancer to direct traffic/shut down appropriate instances.
-Each load balancer is identified by its DNS hostname `(autostopping.example.com`, `www.example.com`, etc.).
+Each load balancer is identified by its DNS hostname (`autostopping.example.com`, `www.example.com`, etc).
 * AutoStopping can use the same load balancer for multiple AutoStopping rules.
 This means multiple instances can be added under one single load balancer and AutoStopping manages the traffic based on the HTTP host details.
 * DNS configuration for load balancer is a one-time setup.
 * When configuring a load balancer, it is required to choose a domain name.
 This domain name will be used for all the AutoStopping rules created under this load balancer.
 For example: